seL4/docs/StyleGuide.md

 * Constants and macros should be in upper case.
 * Typedef structs and enums.
 * Prefix arch specific code with `arch_` and platform specific code with `plat_`.
+* upper case is only used for preprocessor directives and macros.

 ### Structure